 Of course, virtual learning is one thing.
 Everyday in-person education is just as important.
 Luckily, Northwest Florida is a fascinating destination where fun and education are as compatible as Destin and 30A’s famous sugar-white sands and emerald-green waters.
 It’s a place where Walt Whitman’s famous line “Be Curious” lives its full truth.
 In fact, we wouldn’t be at all surprised if he coined it while exploring 30A’s geographically rich, ecologically mesmerizing stretch of coastline.

-Here are a few of the can’t-miss spots where you and your kids can have a fun time while simultaneously stretching your imaginations and staying tuned into learning.
+Here are a few can’t-miss spots where you and your kids can have fun while simultaneously stretching your imaginations and staying tuned into learning.

 Preserves and Learning Centers